 The Arts Learning Grant is offered to schools, school districts, non-profit organizations, social service agencies, community centers, and local arts agencies in the area of arts education.
 Arts Learning Grants are currently suspended.
 We are working to meet the needs of the community in the best way possible.
 We apologize for any inconvenience this has caused.
-New contracts will be issued for FY20 grants that had to be extended.
 For any questions, contact Jean Tokuda Irwin at 801-236-7559.

 Arts Education Partners